-To apply for a driver's license, you will need either a social security number or a letter of ineligibility for a social security number (also called Form SSAL 676).
+To apply for a driver's license, you will need either a Social Security Number (SSN) or a letter of ineligibility for a social security number (also called an SSN denial letter or Form SSAL 676).

 In general, only noncitizens who have permission to work in the US can apply for a social security number.

 If you are eligible for a social security number, you'll need to apply for it and wait to receive your social security card in the mail before you visit the Department of Driver Services (DDS).

 If you are not eligible for a social security number, you still have to visit a Social Security Administration office in order to get a letter of ineligibility/denial letter (SSAL 676) and then can go to a DDS office to apply for your driver's license.